Scheduling periodic messages on a shared link: Greedy Algorithms for Arbitrary Messages

-\begin{theorem} \texttt{Compact 8-tuples} always solves \pma positively on instances of load less than $4/10$, for instances with $n \geq 220$. \end{theorem} \begin{proof} We need the following fact, which generalizes Lemma~\ref{lemma:pair_forbid}: A $k$-tuples forbids $k+j+1$ offsets in the second period when scheduling a $j$-tuple.
-It enables us to compute a lower bound on the number of scheduled $i$-tuples for $i$ equal $k$ down to $1$ by bounding $Fmo_i(A)$, the number of forbidden meta-offsets when placing $i$-tuple in the algorithm.
-If we denote by $n_i$ the number of compact $i$-tuples scheduled by the algorithm, we have the following equation: The equation for $n_1$ is slightly better:
+Let us denote by $n_i$ the number of compact $i$-tuples scheduled by the algorithm.
+We now compute a lower bound on the $n_i$ for $i$ equal $k$ down to $1$ by bounding $\Fmo_i(A)$, the number of forbidden meta-offsets when scheduling compact $i$-tuples in the algorithm.
+We have the following equation: The equation for $n_1$ is slightly better:

-A bound on $n_i$ can be computed, using the fact that $A$ can be extended while $Fmo_i(A) < m$.
-Lemma~\ref{lemma:uple_find} ensures there are enough compact $k$-tuples, when $n - \sum_{j \leq i \leq 8} n_j$ is larger than $i + i(i-1)(2i-1)/6$.
-A numerical computation of the $n_i$'s shows that \texttt{Compact 8-tuples} always finds an assignment when the load is less than $4/10$ and for $n \geq 220$. \end{proof}
+A lower bound on $n_i$ can be computed, using the fact that $A$ can be extended while $\Fmo_i(A) < m$ and assuming we know the value of the $n_j$'s with $j > i$.
+Lemma~\ref{lemma:uple_find} ensures that enough compact $i$-tuples can be built, when $n + n_i - \sum_{i \leq j \leq 8} j*n_j$ is larger than $i + i(i-1)(2i-1)/6$.
+A numerical computation of the $n_i$'s shows that \texttt{Compact 8-tuples} always finds an assignment when the load is at most $2/5$ and for $n \geq 205$. \end{proof}

+The code computing the $n_i$'s and thus the bound on the load can be found on github\footnote{\url{https://github.com/Mael-Guiraud/GuiraudStrozecki2023Scheduling}}.
 Th.~\ref{th:k-tuples} is obtained for $k=8$.
-Taking arbitrary large $k$ and using refined bounds on $Fmo_i(A)$ is not enough to get an algorithm working for a load of $41/100$ (and it only works from larger $n$).

-The code computing the $n_i$ can be found on one author's website\footnote{\url{https://yann-strozecki.github.io/}}.
-To make \texttt{Compact 8-tuples} work, there must be at least $220$ messages to produce enough compact $8$-tuples in the first phase.
-It is not a strong restriction for two reasons.
-First, the bound of Lemma~\ref{lemma:uple_find} can be improved, using a smarter polynomial time algorithm to find compact tuples, which better takes into account repetitions of values and compute the compact tuples in both directions.
-Second, on random instances, the probability that $k$ messages do not form a compact $k$-tuples is low, and we can just build the tuples greedily.
-Therefore, for most instances, forming compact $k$-uples is not a problem and in practice \texttt{Compact 8-tuples} works even for small $n$.
+Taking arbitrary large $k$ and using refined bounds on $\Fmo_i(A)$ is not enough to get an algorithm working for a load of $41/100$ (and it only works from larger $n$).
+To produce a compact $8$-tuples by Lemma~\ref{lemma:uple_find}, there must be $148$ messages, hence the restriction of $n \geq 205$ to be able to produce enough compact $8$-tuples.
+The bound of Lemma~\ref{lemma:uple_find} can be improved, by using more complex algorithms to construct $k$-tuples, e.g. a simple case analysis shows that, in the worst case, $7$ messages are necessary to construct a compact $3$-tuple and not $8$.
+However, the restriction on $n$ is not relevant in practice, since on random instances, the probability that $k$ messages do not form a compact $k$-tuples is low, and thus we can build the $k$-tuples greedily.
+For instance, with $P=50\tau$ and thus $n \leq 50$, there is a probability larger than $55\%$ that $8$ random messages form a compact $8$-tuples, $86\%$ for $9$ messages and $96\%$ for $10$ messages.